 You’ve worked hard to reach the point where you can finally start contributing to your nest egg.
-But what is the right amount of money?
+But, how much should you save each month?
 There are several rules of thumb, such as the 50/30/20 or 70/20/10 formula, to go by.
 But determining what formula is right for you depends on your financial situation.

 Establish Your “Why” – What Are You Saving For?

-Some financial experts recommend aiming for 10% while others agree 20% is the sweet spot.
-In fact, TIAA-CREF recommends 20% as a rule of thumb, but anything less than that is “not advised”.
+Some financial experts recommend aiming for 10%, while others agree that 20% of your income is the sweet spot.
+In fact, TIAA-CREF recommends 20% as a rule of thumb, but anything less than that is “not advised.”

 But depending on your “why”, this number could be much higher or lower for you.